 The application asks for first and second choice programs.
 The second choice listed does not affect first choice acceptance decisions.
 If you do not have a second choice program, enter the first choice again.

 Tips for Completing the Essays

-- Compose the essays using a word processing program (e.g. Microsoft Word), save your essays, then cut and paste them into the online application.
+- Type the essays in a word processing program (e.g. Microsoft Word), then copy and paste them into the online application.